get-set-fetch/documentation/site/node/docker.md

 All examples contain config, log, sqlite, csv files under `/home/gsfuser/scraper/data` container path mounted from the host for easy access to logs and exported scraped content.
 Remaining arguments represent [command line arguments](command-line.html).
 All files are available in the [docker](https://github.com/get-set-fetch/scraper/tree/main/docker) repo directory.

+### SQLite and Cheerio
-### Log, scrape and export data using sqlite as storage and cheerio as dom client
+Log, scrape and export data using sqlite as storage and cheerio as dom client.

 config-sqlite-cheerio.json
 ```json